Deal Summary: Kasasa Cash, 2.25% APY up to $50k

-Newton Federal Bank recently added a Kasasa Cash account, which earns 2.25% APY on qualifying balances up to $25k.
-Qualifying balances over $25k earn 0.25% APY, with non-qualifying balances earning 0.03% APY.
+Last June, I wrote about Newton Federal Bank’s new Kasasa Cash account, which earns 2.25% APY.
+At the time, the maximum qualifying balance was $25k, but the Bank has recently increased that balance cap to $50k.
+Qualifying balances over $50k earn 0.25% APY, with non-qualifying balances earning 0.03% APY.

 Kasasa Cash Qualifying Requirements

 - Have at least 12 debit card purchases.

 - Be enrolled and log into Online Banking.